knutopia/Modlogr/README.md

 * *recordings.log,* capturing date- and timestamps for raw recordings
 * *sourceCheck.log,* capturing if the audio interface has been found when looking for it, with date- and timestamp

-*/etc/monit/monitrc* is the the monit control file
+*/etc/monit/monitrc* is the monit control file

 Bash script files in */usr/local/bin/*
 * *starter.sh* starts recording audio